Wendy0601/Wendy0601.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Wenting Li is a Scientist at Los Alamos National Laboratory (LANL).
-She was a postdoc research associate of Center for Nonlinear Study and Theory-5 Division at LANL from 2020 to 2023.
-She obtained the Ph.D. degree in  Electrical Computer and System Engineering (ECSE) and Master degree in Applied Mathematics at the [Rensselaer Polytechnics Institute (RPI)](https://www.rpi.edu/) in Dec.
-2019.
-Her supervisor is Prof. [Meng Wang](https://ecse.rpi.edu/~wang/).
-Her doctoral thesis is about developing machine/deep learning based algorithms to enhancing power systems monitoring and protection.
-Before she came to RPI in 2015, she worked as a research assistant in the Wind Farm Research Center (WFRC) at [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/) under the supervison of [Prof. Xu Cai](http://eei.sjtu.edu.cn/en/Show.aspx?info_id=433&info_lb=329&flag=282).
-In 2013, she received her B.S. degree in Elcetrical Engineering and Automation from [Harbin Institute of Technology (HIT)](http://en.hit.edu.cn/).
+Wenting Li XX is a Research Scientist at The University of Texas at Austin.
+Previously, she was a Staff Scientist at Los Alamos National Laboratory (LANL) and a Postdoctoral Research Associate with LANL’s Center for Nonlinear Studies (CNLS) and Theoretical Division (T‑5) (2020–2023).
+She received her Ph.D. in Electrical, Computer, and Systems Engineering (ECSE) and an M.S. in Applied Mathematics from Rensselaer Polytechnic Institute (RPI) in December 2019 (advisor: [Meng Wang](https://ecse.rpi.edu/~wang/)), working on machine/deep learning for power system monitoring and protection.

 ## News
+* 07/30/2025： Start a new Task Force in the IEEE **Trustworthy AI for Power Grid Reliability and Security (TAIPG)**.
 * 01/06/2025: Co-organize the 2025 Grid Science Winter School 2025 at Sante Fe.
 Invited Professors in formal verification and graph neural networks.
 * 12/21/2024: Accomplish the annual appraisal of the largest DI project on AI, introducing our poster and know about other research groups.
 * 11/03/2024: Present our latest work on formal verification for input space at LANL, receiving increasing attention and constructive feedback.